jscutlery/devkit/packages/playwright-ct-angular/README.md

 ### Shared Styles

-In order to import styles that are shared between our tests, we can do so by importing them in `playwright/index.ts`.
+In order to import styles that are shared between your tests, you can do so by importing them in `playwright/index.ts`.
-We can also customize the shared `playwright/index.html` nearby.
+You can also customize the shared `playwright/index.html` nearby.

 ### Specific Styles

-If we want to load some specific styles for a single test, we might prefer using a test container component:
+If you want to load some specific styles for a single test, you might prefer using a test container component:

 ```ts
 import styles from './some-styles.css';